 No, but we do ask that you seek your Head of Department’s agreement to apply (there’s a question on the application form about this), and discuss your intention to apply with your university’s technology transfer team.
 This is so we can ensure Future Founders is the right course for you.

 We are encouraging a broad range of ideas from across institutions and disciplines.
 Ideas might be components, products, scalable services, or license opportunities, educational or health platforms, or molecules, software or data assets… the list is endless!

 In short, no!
 The programme is set up to maximise the benefits from peer to peer learning and may be tailored to the needs of specific cohorts.
 Switching between cohorts is therefore not possible.

 As well as attending the scheduled sessions, there will be homework between sessions.
 For the most part this takes a couple of hours.
 You’ll see from the dates there is a two-week break between modules 2 & 3.
 Homework after Module 2 will probably take around twice as long.

-Future Founders is fully funded by Northern Accelerator, so there is no cost to you as an individual, or to your department.
+There is no cost to you as an individual, or to your department.